One of the most stressful issues our clients have to deal with is managing data breaches.

 A personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 Make sure staff are properly trained to recognise when a breach has occurred and that they know which member of staff they need to contact if this happens.
-Even if the company does not have a formally appointed data protection officer, there should be a senior member of staff who manages data protection matters, and the identity of this person must be clear to everyone within the business.
+Even if the company does not have a formally appointed Data Protection Officer, there should be a senior member of staff who manages data protection matters, and the identity of this person should be clear to everyone within the business.

-- If you decide a breach is not reportable to the Information Commissioner, keep a record of the decision and the reasons for it.
-You need to justify the decision not to report to the Information Commissioner, so you should document it in case your decision is subsequently brought into question.
+If you decide a breach is not reportable, then keep a record of the decision and the reasons for making it.
+You need to justify the decision not to report it to the Information Commissioner so you should document it in the event your decision is subsequently brought into question.

-This may require technical changes to systems and security, and/or refresher training or changes to policies to make sure that staff know how to deal with personal data securely.
+This may require technical changes to systems and security, and refresher training or changes to policies to make sure that staff know how to deal with personal data securely.
 Was it a problem with systems or human error?
-React accordingly.
-Above all, learn from any previous data breaches.
+You need to be able to react accordingly and, above all, learn from any previous data breaches that have occurred.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
-Law covered as at January 2021.
+Law covered as at May 2021.